byutrg/js-Convert-DCA-DCT/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

-If you need to deploy the converter to a subdirectory on a website, change all absolute URIs in the index.html file to relative URIs:

-Before: "/static/...."
-After: "./static/...."

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`